More about: 10 Things to Do in Belem in Lisbon

 If you like contemporary art and are visiting the Portuguese capital over the weekend, you're in luck.
 Admission is free on Saturdays!

-9. Come and discover the neighborhood's newest addition: the MAAT.
+9. Come and see the neighborhood's newest addition: the MAAT

-The riverbank is home to a cultural institution of great interest: the MAAT, Lisbon's Museum of Art, Architecture, and Technology.
-It is located next to the city's old power station and its shape resembles a wave on the Tagus River.
+The riverbank is home to a cultural institution of great interest: the MAAT, the Museum of Art, Architecture, and Technology in Lisbon.
+It is located next to the city's old power station and its shape simulates a wave on the Tagus.
 Opened in October 2016, it hosts exhibitions by contemporary artists, architects, and thinkers.
-It is also used for concerts and film screenings.
+It is also used for some concerts and film screenings.

-To round off your visit, enjoy a drink at maat Café & Kitchen, a restaurant offering Mediterranean-style signature cuisine.
+To round off your visit, grab a bite to eat at maat Café & Kitchen, a restaurant serving Mediterranean-style signature cuisine.
 Its specialties are fish and seafood from the Portuguese coast.

 10. Step through the gates of an iconic stadium

 Are you a soccer fan?
-Then you'll be interested to know that the Belém neighborhood is home to the Os Belenenses stadium, Lisbon's third team and fourth in terms of number of fans nationwide.
-The Estadio do Restelo has been its home since September 23, 1956, when the locals won 2-1 against the more powerful Sporting.
+Then you'll be interested to know that the Belém neighborhood is home to the stadium of Os Belenenses, Lisbon's third team and the fourth most popular in the country.
+The Estadio do Restelo has been their home since September 23, 1956, when the locals beat the more powerful Sporting 2-1.
 The stadium has a capacity of 19,856 spectators and offers a beautiful view of the Jerónimos Monastery and the river.
 If you feel like it, you can visit it on a guided tour.
-If you're interested, I recommend checking out their official website.
+If you are interested, I recommend checking out their official website.